vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 ## Open up PagodaBox

-If you haven't already, sign up for PagodaBox and crack open your dashboard [https://dashboard.pagodabox.com/](https://dashboard.pagodabox.com/) — yum!
+If you haven't already, sign up for PagodaBox, setup an SSH key, and crack open your dashboard [https://dashboard.pagodabox.com/](https://dashboard.pagodabox.com/) — yum!

 ### Create your first application
 * click New Application